 It sounds like this event is heavily focused on customer experience and engagement, something that is very important to us at DataMotion.
 For everyone reading this, can you briefly explain the importance of customer experience?

 Bob Janacek: There have been a few surveys done recently on the importance of customer experience as a competitive differentiator.
 One by a leading analyst firm shows that by next year, 80% of organizations will compete on customer experience, up from only 35% three years ago.
 We ran a survey last summer, centered around customer satisfaction with data exchange options offered by organizations.
 That survey uncovered a lot of room for improvement, with many organizations still requiring their customers to use multiple portals and logins to exchange sensitive messages and documents.
 And even worse, some still require fax and postal mail as part of their business process.
 Fortunately, there are easy, secure methods to modernize this experience.
-Those organizations that do so become more efficient, increase customer satisfaction and position themselves for success.
+Those organizations that do so become more efficient, increase customer and client satisfaction and position themselves for success.

 You’re completely right, regardless of what kind of product or service that is being dealt with, the easier it is for customers to exchange messages or get help when they need it, the happier they are and the better off the company is.
 Now let’s focus in on a specific industry a little bit more, wealth management.
 Why should companies in this industry care about the experience they offer their clients?